-On our last episode, towards the end, we were alerted to the fact that there was a Twitter Spaces going on featuring Alex Jones and some other noted luminary shitheads.
+On our last episode, towards the end, we were alerted to the fact there was a Twitter Spaces going on featuring Alex Jones and some other noted luminary shitheads.

 It's about everybody having the courage to stand up for free speech, particularly Elon Musk, Tucker Carlson, and others.

-You expressed understanding on why Elon didn't bring you back.
+So you expressed understanding on why Elon didn't bring you back.

 Obviously, that didn't last long.